jslhcl/MyCV/README.md

 Texlive 2013/2014

+1. Need to configure Adobe font first...

 1. commented out line 94 and 95 of the template resumecls.cls under $TexLiveInstallPath/2014/texmf-dist/tex/xelatex/resumecls, in order to prevent printing "Last modified" in the last line of my CV.

-2. use xelatex to compile:
+1. use xelatex to compile:

 xelatex caolei_cv_20141130_cn.tex

+1. compile error in cygwin: I can't write on file 'xxx.pdf' but OK in Windows native cmd.exe